Variational Pattern Selection

-In a wedge with the right angle, $\theta = \pi/2$, eq.~\eqref{A0-appox} can be further simplified.
+In a wedge with angle $\theta = \pi/2$, Eq. \eqref{A0-appox} can be simplified.
 In the leading order in $1-a\ll1$ it reads:

-For $a = 1 - 10^{-7}$ (as shown in \autoref{fig:selection}) this function reaches its maximum when $\beta = 0.077$, so that the selected $\lambda = 0.85$.
-It coincides with $\lambda$ in the article~\cite{Brener90} about selection by surface tension in $90^\circ$ wedge, but differs by .01 from the value $\lambda = 0.86$ in~\cite{Tu}, which is also selected by surface tension.
+For $a = 1 - 10^{-7}$, this function reaches its maximum when $\beta = 0.077$, so that the selected $\lambda = 0.85$.
+It coincides with $\lambda$ in the article \cite{Brener90}, devoted to surface tension selection in the $90^\circ$ wedge, but differs by .01 from the value $\lambda = 0.86$ in \cite{Tu}, which is also selected by surface tension.

 \textit{Two unexpected observations}.
-When $a(t)$ is not close to~1 the finger has not yet formed its self-similar asymptotic shape, given by~\eqref{wedge-ss-solution}, so it is too early to test a pattern for selection: one should wait until growing $a(t)$ enters the vicinity of~1, so that $1 - a \ll 1$.
+When $a(t)$ is not close to 1 the finger has not yet formed its self-similar asymptotic shape \eqref{wedge-ss-solution}, so it is too early to test a pattern for selection: one should wait until growing $a(t)$ enters the vicinity of 1, so that $1 - a \ll 1$.
 Then the shape of the finger is finally formed at $a(t)=1-10^{-7}$ (as shown in \autoref{fig:selection}), and subsequent evolution is not expected to change the selected value of $\beta$ at given $\kappa$.
-For earlier times the shape has not formed yet, as said above, so it gives lesser than an asymptotic value of $\beta$.
+For earlier times, the shape has not yet formed, as said above, so it gives less than an asymptotic value of $\beta$.

-(i) But as we unexpectedly found, for larger values of $a(t)$, that is for larger times, the selected value of $\beta$ gradually loses its accuracy.
-This is because the area ${\mathcal A}$ grows in time contrary to the second term in the RHS of~\eqref{wedge-area-selection}, which stays constant in time, so in a long time limit a contribution of the second term in~\eqref{wedge-area-selection}, which is crucial for selection, becomes negligible.
-This explains, we believe, why the accuracy of the selected value worsens for very large $t$, and in the limit $t \to \infty$ the selection disappears entirely.
+(i) But, as we unexpectedly found, for higher values of $a(t)$, that is, for higher times, the selected value of $\beta$ gradually loses its precision.
+This is because the area ${\mathcal A}$ grows in time contrary to the second term in the RHS of \eqref{wedge-area-selection}, which stays constant in time, so in a long time limit a contribution of the second term in \eqref{wedge-area-selection}, which is crucial for selection, becomes negligible.
+This explains why, we believe, the accuracy of the selected value worsens for very large $t$, and at the limit $t \to \infty$ the selection disappears completely.